 An NG-RAN node UE context is a block of information in an NG-RAN node associated to one UE.
 The block of information contains the necessary information required to maintain the NG-RAN services towards the active UE.
 An NG-RAN node UE context is established when the transition to RRC CONNECTED for a UE is completed or in the target NG-RAN node after completion of handover resource allocation during handover preparation, in which case at least UE state information, security information, UE capability information and the identities of the UE-associated logical NG-connection shall be included in the NG-RAN node UE context.

 For Dual Connectivity an NG-RAN node UE context is also established in the S-NG-RAN node after completion of S-NG-RAN node Addition Preparation procedure.

+NOTE: the NG-RAN node UE context is reused for IAB-nodes.

+IAB-node context:

+An IAB-node context is a block of information in an IAB-node or IAB donor-DU associated to a child IAB-node.
+This block of information contains the necessary information required to maintain Backhaul services towards a parent IAB-node.
+An IAB-node context is established when the IAB node completes the integration procedure.

 Bearer context:

 A bearer context is a block of information in a gNB-CU-UP node associated to one UE that is used for the sake of communication over the E1 interface.
 It may include the information about data radio bearers, PDU sessions and QoS-flows associated to the UE.
 The block of information contains the necessary information required to maintain user-plane services toward the UE.